 Description

-A set of three K6 telephone Kiosks, located in a lane to the west of the former artillery block at Fort George.
-The K6 was designed by Sir Giles Gilbert Scott to commemorate the Silver Jubilee of the coronation of King George V in 1935.
+The Telephone Call Boxes at Fort George consist of a set of three K6 telephone kiosks, situated in a lane to the west of the former artillery block.
+Designed by Sir Giles Gilbert Scott, these kiosks were created to celebrate the Silver Jubilee of King George V's coronation in 1935.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.